-Harry Hardy Peach (1874 – 1936 – see the Presidents Gallery on this website) founded the Dryad Cane Furniture Works in 1907.
+Harry Hardy Peach (1874 – 1936) founded the Dryad Cane Furniture Works in 1907.
 From the outset quality was the watchword and has been so for all succeeding managements.
 Harry Peach worked continually to provide craft education.

 Harry Peach was a founder member and a driving force of the Design And Industries Association, created in 1915.
 Its aim was “to instill a new spirit of design into British industry”.
 If ever there was a man with fire in his belly that man was Harry Peach.
 “Quality of work” was to govern all his varied activities.
 It was expressed in his Dryad products and in the numerous pamphlets he published on handicrafts of all kinds.
 His first love had been printing.
 He was an insatiable reader of books and other publications on art and design, both English and foreign.
 He traveled widely and kept himself abreast of all continental development in handicraft and industrial design.
 In the 1930s he also kept Ramsey MacDonald (then Prime Minister) informed of industrial and craft design in Germany, comparing it to what was being done in this country.
 Ramsey MacDonald stayed with the Peach family when visiting Leicester.